The I-601A Provisional Waiver

 Who needs a 601A waiver

 Under the I-601 waiver process, which is still in place, immediate relatives cannot apply for a waiver until after they have appeared at an immigrant visa interview abroad, and a consular officer has determined that they are inadmissible to the United States.
 They then must apply for a waiver outside the United States and wait to receive approval before they can return to the United States.
-Under the new 601A waiver you can obtain a waiver before you travel abroad.
-The 601A waiver should only be used if unlawful presence is the only grounds on which you would be denied an immigrant visa.
+Under the new 601A waiver you obtain a waiver before you travel abroad.
+You should only use the 601A waiver if unlawful presence is the only ground on which a consular officer would deny your immigrant visa application.

 Extreme Hardship to US citizen Spouse or Parent